Ninja-Squad/ninja-squad.github.com/_posts/2015-03-17-quizzie-ops.md

 layout: post
 title: "What we learnt from Quizzie: Ops"
 author: ["jbnizet"]
-tags: ["ninja squad", "quizzie", "ansible, docker"]
+tags: ["ninja squad", "quizzie", "ansible", "docker"]
 description: "We're pretty decent developers, but when it comes to operations, that's another story.
 Building and operating Quizzie is a great way to slowly become devops, and not just devs."
 ---